short, yes. Statistically speaking, you are several times

 presence, Paris is today arguably one of the safest tourist cities in

 In the past twelve months, several cities in the

 world have seen terror attacks.
-The attack on the Champs Elysées, that
+The most recent major

 terror attack in Nice, on Bastille Day, 2016.
-It was the
+Since then,

 patrol in all major tourist areas, and police intelligence has

-successfully prevented terror attacks in France this year,
+successfully prevented terror attacks in France in the past year,

 as in many other countries.